 Each of us is born with our Perceptual Style.
 It is an innate and unchanging part of who we are.
 The manner in which you express your Perceptual Style depends upon your life experiences.
-These experiences mold and shape your Perceptual Style into the unique expression that is you, but they do not determine which of the six you are or change what you have been innately gifted with.
+These experiences combine with your Perceptual Style to mold and shape your actions into the unique expression that is you.

 Can I change my Perceptual Style?

-The simple answer to this question is no, you cannot change your Perceptual Style any more that you can change the color of your eyes.
+The simple answer to this question is no, you cannot change your Perceptual Style anymore that you can change the color of your eyes.
 It is part of you.
-The focus of PST is helping you to Celebrate You and discover Your Talent Advantage.
+The focus of Perceptual Style Theory is to help you celebrate who you are and tap into your natural strengths.
 Both of these require that you accept the strengths and limitations of your Perceptual Style and to explore how to fully develop the natural action capacities it supports.

 Are some Perceptual Styles better than others?

 All six Perceptual Styles are normal and healthy ways of perceiving the world.
 None is better than or more accurate in its perception than any other.
 They each have unique strengths and specific blind spots.
 They all shine in some situations and struggle in others.
 It’s part of being human.

 What Perceptual Style makes the best partner for me in a marriage or relationship?